 - have more air to help dilute the virus

-- tend to be designed with higher ventilation rates
+- tend to be designed with ventilation rates in mind

-- mean it takes longer for aerosols to build up
+- take longer for aerosols to build up in them

 What tasks or activities take place in the area?

-Activities that make you breathe deeper, for example physical exertion or shouting, will increase generation of aerosols and increase the risk of transmission.
+Activities that make you breathe deeper, for example physical exertion or shouting, will increase:

-These activities increase transmission risk even in areas with adequate ventilation.
-If possible, avoid or redesign these activities to reduce the risk, for example moving activities outside or working alone where possible.
+If possible, avoid or redesign these activities to reduce the risk.
+This could include moving some activities outside or working alone where possible.

 Are there any features in the workplace that affect ventilation?

 You may have large machinery, equipment or other features that could prevent air circulating in your premises.
 These features could include things like pillars or posts.

 Large machinery or physical features could make the air stagnant.
 Consider how to improve airflow in the area.